 Thank You for Your Interest in Our Graduate Programs!

-Thank you for your interest in applying to programs offered by the UWO Department of Public Administration.
+Thank you for your interest in applying to programs offered by the UW Oshkosh Department of Public Administration.
 This section of the website provides all the necessary instructions to successfully complete an application.

 Prospective students are accepted throughout the year and may enroll at the beginning of fall, spring or summer semesters.
-They are not required to submit GRE or GMAT scores, though international applicants must submit TOEFL scores and work through the UWO Office of International Student Services.
+They are not required to submit GRE or GMAT scores, though international applicants must submit TOEFL scores and work through the UW Oshkosh Office of International Student Services.

 Should you have any questions regarding the admissions process, we encourage you to contact us.
 We are always available to address any questions or concerns you may have about applying to the programs.